-Upgraded branding and an improved presence on Twitter and other digital platforms are also on the way
+Upgraded branding and an improved presence on Twitter and other digital platforms are also on the way following the training.

 His company recently bought a food trailer to access new markets, but the permit application process was taking too long.
 Short-term plans now include purchasing a new vehicle and upgrading food preparation equipment.